pierre-rouleau/pel/README.rst

 - Don't have time to write specialized Emacs Lisp code? 😳 [#elispfun]_
 - Need to learn quickly and access help now and later on specific topic? `🤔`_
 - Want to learn Emacs and try several built-in and external packages? `😇`_
-- Want to run independent Emacs sessions with **fast** startup of about 0.1 seconds with large set of external packages installed?
+- Want to run independent Emacs sessions with `fast startup`_ of about 0.1 seconds with large set of external packages installed?
   `😃`_
 - And *also* want to `run Emacs daemon(s) with text and graphics clients`_ on Linux, macOS and Windows and use `Tramp`_ like a pro? `🥳`_
 - But sometimes you need to write your own elisp code to use other packages and add extra key bindings or logic?
-Place that logic inside pel-user-init file and enjoy! `🤩`_
+Place that logic inside the ``pel-user-init.el`` file and enjoy! `🤩`_

 PEL might be for you!
 Then go ahead, `install it`_ [#install]_ or `update it`_ [#update]_ !
 Leave `feedback in the discussion`_ if you wish.

-You can also **add your own Emacs Lisp code** in the ``pel-user-init.el`` file stored in PEL utils directory and use your favourite technology to install any package you need, create extra key bindings or add new code logic.
-See the coding instructions inside section 8 of the `PEL compatible Emacs init.el`_ (also labelled as ``OPTION F``).

 Essentially PEL extends plain vanilla Emacs 26.3 and later and it provides: